 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
-Contact your dentist right away before the problem turns into a serious issness.
 Broken teeth cannot be grown again.
 Search for a dentist near me to receive a physical examination from your dentist, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your Houston Uptown dentist may advise you to act immediately or give you an appointment.

 Types of Dental Bridges

-There are three different types of dental bridges in Houston — traditional, cantilever, and maryland bridge dental.
+There are three different types of dental bridge Houston — Traditional, cantilever, and maryland bridge dental.

 Traditional Dental Bridges

 Traditional dental bridges are essentially combinations of both dental crowns and bridges.
 In this case, the doctor will create anchoring crowns for the teeth on either side of the gap along with the dental bridge or “pontic” in between them.
-It has a connected filler tooth or teeth, two or more crowns, and one or more additional crowns.
-These Crowns keep the bridge in place.
-Traditionally, metal, porcelain fused to metal, or ceramics have been used to construct bridges.
 These are the most common types of dental bridges because they properly anchor the bridge in place.
 They’re usually made of porcelain fused to metal or ceramic.
-Maryland bridge dental look and feel exactly like all your surrounding teeth, especially since the doctor specifically chooses a color that corresponds to your real teeth.
+They look and feel exactly like all your surrounding teeth, especially since the doctor specifically chooses a color that corresponds to your real teeth.

 In some cases, you may have an anchoring tooth on one side of the missing teeth.
-In this case, a Maryland bridge dental near me is installed with one anchoring tooth.
+In this case, a cantilever dental bridge is installed with one anchoring tooth.
 This isn’t a very common or favorable type of dental bridge, especially at the back of your teeth where it may exert too much pressure and damage your teeth.

-The Dental Maryland bridge, also known as the Resin-Bonded Dental Bridge, is the one in which one end of the dental bridge is bonded to your actual real teeth.
+Maryland Bridge Dental, also known as Resin-Bonded Dental Bridges, are those in which one end of the dental bridge is bonded to your actual real teeth.
 These are made of porcelain, porcelain fused to metal, or even plastic teeth supported by a metal framework.

 Dental Bridge Procedure

-Fitting the Maryland dental bridge is a fairly simple procedure.
+Fitting the dental bridges is a fairly simple procedure.
 The entire process can be summarized in the following steps: